ESAT Chemistry: Revision Notes

 Less commonC17.4

-This topic covers the chemical additives used in public water treatment to ensure it is safe for consumption and provides public health benefits.
-You need to know the specific roles of chlorine and fluoride ions in this process.
+Chemical additives in public water treatment make it safe for consumption and provide public health benefits, and you need the specific roles of chlorine and fluoride ions in this process.

 Revise this topic ›Keep preparing